edrobinson/xajax-docs-1/docs/Response_php/addHandler.md

 ####Source Comments:

-Add a command to install an event handler on the specified element
+Add a command to install an event handler on the specified element.

 You can add more than one event handler to an element's event using this method.

 param string		$sTarget			The id of the element